curious-odd-man/RgxGen/README.md

 When generating data that would mean that values of infinite length might be generated.
 It is suggested to avoid using such infinite patterns to generate data based on regex.

-## Other tools for to generate values by regex and why this might be better
+## Other tools to generate values by regex and why this might be better

 There are 2 more libraries available to achieve same goal:
 1. https://github.com/mifmif/Generex